What's Coming to Netflix in February 2020 - What's on Netflix

 - Queen Sono (Season 1) N – Netflix’s first series from Africa about a secret agent tackling crime.

-- Restaurants on the Edge (Season 1) N – Docuseries that sees a team of experts turn failing waterfront restaurants into incredible jaw-dropping locations.
+- Restaurants on the Edge (Season 1) N – Docuseries that sees a team of experts who turn a failing waterfront restaurant into incredible jaw-dropping location.

 - Unstoppable (2020) N – Mexican drama about three young spoiled girls that go on a road trip with a dangerous and unstable woman.